jlongster/css-animations.js/README.md

 If not using it as an AMD module, it exports a global objects named `CSSAnimations` that allows you to access the API.

+## Browser Support

+This is a new library and hasn't been extensively tested.
+It has only been tested in Firefox 17+ and Chrome 23+.
+It should work in browsers that implement unprefixed CSS3 animations and webkit (special prefixing has only been applied to webkit as it is not unprefixed yet).

 ## API

 ### Animations